tenJirka/reGenda/README.md

 ## FAQ

-Maybe these section should be named "Things I would like you to knew", but it wont be so attractive, so…
+Maybe this section should be named "Things I would like you to knew", but it wont be so attractive, so…

 ### Why is it so slow?

 reGenda don't save any informations to device, so wherever you change date, it have to download events first.

-If the app launching very slow it can depends on multiple things.
+If the app launch is very slow it can depends on multiple things.

 - Your server can be slow
 - Your Internet connection can be slow
-- Try charge up your remarkable, I have suspicion that can have impact on lunch time, not sure why
+- Try charge up your remarkable, I have suspicion that it can have impact on lunch time, not sure why

-Lunch takes around 10 sec to me, but I experience one day when it takes below 40, and wasn't able  find out why.
-Time changes even when trying different account on same server.
+Lunch takes around 10 seconds to me, but I experience one day when it takes slightly below 40, and I wasn't able to find out why.
+Lunch time changes even when trying different account on same server.

 ### Why is Czech supported language